t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 ### Updated resource definition

-Having obtained the mysterious actual available memory X-Y on our `EC2` instances of our compute environment, we can finally enter the final numbers in our `awsbatch.config` definition of our Nextflow pipeline.
+Having obtained the mysterious actual available memory X-Y on our `EC2` instances of our compute environment, we can finally enter the final numbers in our `awsbatch.config` definition of our `salmon-nf` Nextflow pipeline.

 ```java
 aws.region = 'eu-central-1'